Fenwolf/SinsNotTragedies/Patches/Sticky Sprites/readme.md

    levels.
 Note: If this is set, behavior cannot be overridden.
 2. If needed, change `!FreeRAM` to a different address.
 You should only need to do this if another patch you are using already uses the default provided address.
-3. Apply this patch with ASAR.
+3. Apply `StickySprites.asm` with ASAR.
 4. To enable Sticky Sprites for a level, you can use the provided level UberASM: `stickyspriteslevel.asm`.
 This is only needed if `!AlwaysEnabled` is `0`.

 ### Advanced: